sheth7/sheth7.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate at Purdue University's [Innovation Science Laboratory](https://engineering.purdue.edu/Innovation/about/innoscience).
-My work focuses on better understanding the tension between risk management and growth in enterprises with the objective of building resilient organizations.
-Specific research interests include understanding enterprise risks as complex networks and pursuing systematic, repeatable innovation using the Innovation Science lab's innovation toolkit.
+I am a Post-Doctoral Research Fellow working with the Consortium for Corporate Entrepreneurship at the School of Business, Stevens Institute of Technology.

+My research interests relate to [front-end Innovation](http://www.frontendinnovation.com/) in large incumbent firms and the strategic management of risk and growth to build enterprise resilience.

+I graduated with a PhD from Purdue University's [Institute for Innovation Science](https://engineering.purdue.edu/Innovation/InnovationScience), where I worked with industry partners to better understand the tension between risk management and the growth goals of Fortune 50 enterprises.
+I view [organizations as complex adaptive systems](https://www.anansheth.com/post/enterprises-are-complex-systems/) and frame a two-pronged route to resilience, which involves thinking of risks as complex networks; and innovating systematically as compared to serendipitously.
+This view is honed through years of hypotheses testing and is supported by decision frameworks and computing tools to aid implementation.

+My dissertation was awarded a [grant by The National Science Foundation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2049782&HistoricalAwards=false), and chapters from it are published or forthcoming in top peer-reviewed journals.

 {{% alert note %}}
-A proposal to study enterprise risk management using complexity theory was awarded by the Decision, Risk, and Management Science Program of the National Science Foundation!
+I look forward to attending this year's Academy meeting at Seattle in-person!
+I'd love to engage with fellow attendees.
 {{% /alert %}}